deciduously/ar-bot/README.md

 * `-a, --add <INPUT_FILE>`        Add a new file to the register
 * `-c, --config <CONFIG_FILE>`    Specify an alternate toml config file

 Feel free to mix and match any of the above, it's fun.
-A little.

 With no config given it will default to `Bot.toml`, and with no flags or options passed it will print its configuration and quit.